María Colombo de Acevedo

 María Teresita del Valle Colombo de Acevedo (1957 – 3 May 2021) was an Argentine politician who was a Senator for the province Catamarca and a member of the Radical Civic Union, which itself formed part of the Civic and Social Front of Catamarca.

 Biography

 Colombo was born in San Fernando del Valle de Catamarca.
-She studied at the Universidad Nacional de Córdoba graduating in medicine, and studied politics as a postgraduate.
+She studied at the Universidad Nacional de Córdoba, graduating in medicine, and studied politics as a postgraduate.

-Colombo served as a provincial senator in Catamarca Province 1991–95. and was senate president 1994.
+Colombo served as a provincial senator in Catamarca Province 1991–95. and was Senate president in 1994.
 She was elected to the Argentine Chamber of Deputies for 1997–2001 and became a senator in 2001.
 She was re-elected in 2003 for a six-year term, which expired on 10 December 2009.

 Colombo died on 3 May 2021, at the age of 64, as a result of a thrombosis caused by her contagion from COVID-19.